 So, in Maryland at least, expert testimony is required for informed-consent claims because jurors cannot answer these questions of fact.

 But that is a different question from whether you need a certificate.
 Let’s look at this case.

 Crazy facts.
 Plaintiff had kidney problems and a co-worker, the unsung hero of the story, offered to give him one of his.
 Plaintiff had the HHV-6 virus, a herpes virus.
 Plaintiff alleged that his doctors neglected to tell him he had herpes and how that would affect the risks and benefits associated with the success of the transplant surgery.

 That sounds bogus enough.
 You needed a kidney, right?
-But plaintiff further alleged that the donor had the CMV virus.
+But the plaintiff further alleged that the donor had the CMV virus.
 What is the CMV virus?
 Let’s just say you might have it and not know it.
 It is easily transmittable but rarely a problem for anyone.
-But plaintiff argued that if he had been advised by defendants of the donor’s positive CMV blood test result or his own positive HHV-6 result, he would have chosen to receive a kidney from his wife instead of his co-worker.
+But plaintiff argued that if he had been advised by the defendants of the donor’s positive CMV blood test result or his own positive HHV-6 result, he would have received a kidney from his wife instead of his co-worker.